clarin-eric/cereal/curation-dashboard/markdown/faq.md

 1. **How does the Link Checker work?**

-    When the Curation Dashboard generates its collection reports, all resource links within the records are extracted and saved into a database.
+    When the Curation Dashboard generates its collection reports, all resource links and self links within the records are extracted and saved into a database.
 The Link Checker then continuously checks these links and saves their results in the database.
-    At the time of writing, there
+    At the time of writing, there are approximately 3 million links, which are permanently checked in 50 parallel checking queues - one queue per host.
-    are approximately 3 million links, so the Link Checker never stops.
-It takes approximately two months to go over all the links.
-    When it's finished, it restarts, so that the results can stay up-to-date.
-Note that as a result of the prioritisation logic inside the Link Checker, it doesn't necessarily take two months before the status of a given link is updated.
+    The processing inside each queue is strictly serial, means the Link Checker sends one request after the other to the same host with respect of a crawl delay of one second.
+The crawl delay might be longer or shorter, depending on what is specified in the host's robots.txt, but remains in any case strictly serial.
+    Hence the period of time between two checks on the same link depends on the total number of links on the same host and the crawl delay, with respect of a minimum of 24h between two checks of the same link.
+    The order of links in the checking queue is:

+    - prioritized links first
+    - then the unchecked links
+    - further on in the order of the latest check

 1. **What request method does the Link Checker use?**